yihui/yihui.org/content/en/2022-04-29-quarto-r-markdown.md

 software packages because they have other dependencies, which means you will have to manage all the dependencies.

-## Why inventing a new tool instead of improving R Markdown?
+## Why invent a new tool instead of improving R Markdown?

 When seeing a new tool, you may think of this [XKCD](https://xkcd.com/927/)
 cartoon: